 There is so much to love, and learn, about boating.
 That's why we created this library of articles, videos and blog posts to help you throughout your adventures.

-Sailing Basics: 10 Beginner Sailing Terms To Know
+Sailing Basics: 10 Nautical & Sailing Terms To Know

 While our glossary page provides a comprehensive list of boating terms, we’ve also compiled this short list of 10 beginner sailing terms that everyone should know.
 If you’re just learning how to sail, these handy terms can provide a helpful overview of sailing basics you need to become familiar with.